gdgtoledo/katangapp-android/CONTRIBUTING.md

 Restrict line length to 100 characters.
 If you need more space, cut the line for the first parameter.
 If you still need more space, cut by parameter in a method call.

-If you are working with strings, do not curt words.
+If you are working with strings, do not cut words.

 ### Blank lines
 Adding blank lines in between code adds clarity.
 Let's use the criteria that if two lines can be